TheNoeTrevino/TheNoeTrevino/README.md

 - Building a sight reading application designed for public school music programs
 - Consistenly practicing data structures and algorithms
 - Learning big data science techniques
-- Deigning malware for a cybersecurity class
+- Designing malware for a cybersecurity class

 ### Check out my repositories if you would like to see my progress!